AjayKMehta/setup-machine/NeovimNotes.md

 })
 ```

-You can access MCP tools via the `@mcp` tool in the chat buffer.
+You can access MCP tools via the `@mcp` tool in the chat buffer or using their namespace, e.g. `@neovim__read_file`.
 By default, you will prompted for approval unless [auto-approval](https://github.com/ravitemer/mcphub.nvim/blob/main/doc/extensions/codecompanion.md#auto-approval) is set.

 With `make_vars = true`, MCPHub resources can be accessed as variables prefixed with `#mcp:`, e.g. `#mcp:lsp:get_diagnostics`.